mitric-lab/programming_theochem/src/02-symbolic_computation/01-basic_operations.md

 $$
 \frac{\sqrt{2} \cos (\omega)}{2 e}
 $$
-We can also call our second function, which takes 2 arguments (\\(t\\), and \\(\omega\\)).
+We can also call our second function, which takes 2 arguments ($t$, and $\omega$).
 ```python
 {{#include ../codes/02-symbolic_computation/basic_operations.py:function_call_two}}
 ```
-Which will result in:
+Which will result in
 $$
 \frac{\sqrt{2} \cos \left(\frac{1}{2}\right)}{2 e^{\frac{1}{2}}}
 $$
 Note: We have now eliminated all variables and are left with an exact number, but this still a SymPy object.
-You might wonder how we can transform this to a numerical value which can be use by other Python modules.
-SymPy provides this transformation with the function `lambdify`, this looks similar to the `Lambda` function and also returns a Python function, that we can call.
-However, the returned value of this function is now numerical value.
+You might wonder how we can transform this into a numerical value that can be used by other Python modules.
+SymPy provides this transformation with the function `lambdify`, which looks similar to the `Lambda` function and also returns a Python function, that we can call.
+However, the returned value of this function is now a numerical value.

 ```python
 {{#include ../codes/02-symbolic_computation/basic_operations.py:numeric_function}}